 For a fast cooldown, turn the blower fan rotary knob to the extreme right position, turn the mode control to the panel fresh position, press the snowflake button to turn on the air conditioning, and drive with the windows open for the first few minutes.
-Once the hot air has been expelled, close the windows and turn the mode selector to the Recirculation Panel Mode or Recirculation Mode Bi-level position.
-When a comfortable condition has been reached, choose a mode position and adjust the temperature control knob and blower speed as necessary to maintain comfort.
-For high humidity conditions it may 4 be necessary to remain in the Recirculation mode to maintain comfort.
+Once the hot air has been expelled, close the windows and press the Recirculation pushbutton.
+When a comfortable condition has been reached, choose a mode position and adjust the temperature control slide and blower speed as necessary to maintain comfort.
+For high humidity conditions it may be necessary to remain in the Recirculation mode to maintain comfort.